DrPaulBrewer/decorated-google-drive/README.md

        clobber: true
        }).then((newFileMetaData)=>{...}).catch((e)=>{...});

 We haven't tried disrupting the upload and then trying to resume it.

-It is done in one chunk and seems to deal with 5GB binary .zip files ok.
+It seems to deal with 5GB binary .zip files ok.

-As of `decorated-google-drive:2.1.0` It is also possible to set `folderId` to a Drive folder.id string instead of setting `folderPath` to a path string.
+As of `decorated-google-drive:2.1.0` It is also possible to set `folderId` to a Drive `folder.id` string instead of setting `folderPath` to a path string.

 ### getting a URL for resumable upload later